HadiElnemr/al-folio/_pages/about.md

 A fourth year bachelor in mechatronics engineering student with experience in porgramming, autonomous vehicle systems, engineering design and analysis, programming and co-teaching.
 Interested in autonomous vehicles, machine learning, robotics, embedded systems, university teaching and research.

-Doing my bachelor thesis in RWTH Aachen, Germany.
-The thesis addresses the field of autonomous vehicles, specifically the map-matching problem of the vehicle.
-The thesis' title is "Lane-level Map Matching Algorithm for Model-scale Vehicles".
+Did my bachelor thesis in RWTH Aachen, Germany.
+The thesis addressed the field of autonomous vehicles, specifically the map-matching problem of the vehicle.
+The thesis title was "Lane-level Map Matching Algorithm for Model-scale Vehicles".